sj-silva/OpenCV-JS/README.md

 - Enhancing the user interface for better interaction.
 - Adding more advanced image processing techniques like object detection and image filters.

----

-Let me know if you'd like to add or modify anything!